-As before, we have included a number of special pedagogical features, as discussed below.
+In the Sixth Edition, we have included a number of special pedagogical features, as discussed below.

 Chapter Outlines

 On every chapter-opening page, a Chapter Outline lists the first-level headings within the chapter.
 These outlines allow you and your students to tell at a glance what topics are covered in the chapters.